20 mm caliber: Naming conventions

-The usual nomenclature of ammunition indicates the diameter of projectile and the length of the cartridge that holds it; for example, 20×102 mm is a 20 mm projectile in a 102 mm long case.
+The usual nomenclature of ammunition indicates the diameter of projectile and the length of the cartridge that holds it; for example, 20×102mm is a 20 mm projectile in a 102 mm long case.

-Though this designation is often assumed to be unique, this is not always the case, e.g. there are three different 20×110 mm types which are not compatible.
-These may be distinguished in that some cartridge designations may include additional letters or names as a suffix, e.g. the various different types of 20×110 mm might be distinguished as 20×110 mm Hispano, 20×110 mm RB and 20×110 mm USN.
+Though this designation is often assumed to be unique, this is not always the case, e.g. there are three different 20×110mm types which are not compatible.
+These may be distinguished in that some cartridge designations may include additional letters or names as a suffix, e.g. the various different types of 20×110mm might be distinguished as 20×110mm Hispano, 20×110mmRB and 20×110mm USN.